IanMichaelOlsen/SipBlast-SEOGenerator/README.md

     http://localhost:3001
     ```

-    You should see the ChatGPT Blog Post Generator application running.
+    You should see the SipBlast SEO Blog Post Generator application running.

 ## Contributing